 YPI could use your help to continue supporting the great work of the world’s youth.
-You can make a financial contribution by donating.
+You can make a financial contribution by clicking on the button above or going to our donation page.
 If you want to donate more frequently, YPI invites you to become a Friend of YPI!

 If you wish to stay informed about YPI, please subscribe to our Newsletter.
 In the newsletter we highlight some aspects of the project's ongoing work and address a few of the most recent changes and additions to the programme.
 Subscribe here!

 "We, youth of the world’s regions in conflict, have come to The Hague to put our differences behind us and pursue a better future.
 We remember the past, but choose not to remain captive to it.
 Instead, we seek to move past the mistakes of previous generations and to achieve peace together."

 Do you also feel passionate about promoting peace worldwide?
 Do you wish to support an active and dynamic organisation working in areas such as Israel, Palestine and Korea?

 Then click here to become a 'Friend of YPI!'